ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 ## Sample "Getting to production" checklist
 {: #sample-checklist}

-- [ ] Create a database with the required disk, RAM, and virtual CPUs.
+- [ ] Create a database with the required hosting model, disk, RAM, and virtual CPUs.
 While these scaling parameters can be changed after the initial provisioning, disks *cannot be scaled down*.
 - [ ] If you would like hypervisor level isolation, or if you want to guarantee a number of vCPUs, ensure that you [provision Isolated Compute instances](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance).
 - [ ] Add users.
 See the related documentation for your {{site.data.keyword.databases-for}} instance.
 - [ ] Change the `Admin` Password.